junxit/us-congress-bills-114/derived/amendments.md

 ### 6 U.S.C. § 191

-> by striking “Congress” and inserting “the appropriate congressional committees”;
+> by striking “Congress” and inserting “the appropriate congressional committees”; and

 | | |
 |---|---|